Francis Drake: Defeat of the Spanish Armada

-On the night of 29 July, along with Howard, Drake organised fire ships, causing the majority of the Spanish captains to break formation and sail out of Calais into the open sea.
-The next day, Drake was present at the Battle of Gravelines.
-He wrote as follows to Admiral Henry Seymour after coming upon part of the Spanish Armada, whilst aboard Revenge on 31 July 1588 (21 July 1588 OS):
+Drake wrote as follows to Admiral Henry Seymour after coming upon part of the Spanish Armada, whilst aboard Revenge on 31 July 1588 (21 July 1588 OS):

-Coming up to them, there has passed some common shot between some of our fleet and some of them; and as far as we perceive, they are determined to sell their lives with blows.

-The armada, having failed in their aim, were unable to sail back via the English channel.
-The English ships, including the Revenge, pursued to prevent any landing on English soil, although by this time most of Howard's ships were almost out of shot.
-Nevertheless the battered Spanish fleet were forced instead to sail around the British isles and encountered heavy storms off the coast of Ireland.
+The Armada, having failed in their aim, were unable to sail back via the English channel.
+The English ships, including Revenge, pursued them to prevent any landing on English soil, although by this time most of Howard's ships were almost out of shot.
+Nevertheless, the battered Spanish fleet were forced to sail instead around the British isles and encountered heavy storms off the coast of Ireland.
 The fleet eventually limped back to Spanish ports having lost overall some 63 ships and vessels.

 The most famous (but probably apocryphal) anecdote about Drake relates that, prior to the battle, he was playing a game of bowls on Plymouth Hoe.
 On being warned of the approach of the Spanish fleet, Drake is said to have remarked that there was plenty of time to finish the game and still beat the Spaniards, perhaps because he was waiting for high tide.
 There is no known eyewitness account of this incident and the earliest retelling of it was printed 37 years later.
 Adverse winds and currents caused some delay in the launching of the English fleet as the Spanish drew nearer, perhaps prompting a popular myth of Drake's cavalier attitude to the Spanish threat.